canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 Since adding flavors is trivial, perhaps they can be generated on-the-fly as needed?
 Questions:

 1. Is it easy to generate flavors on all of the OpenStack clouds that will be serving CANFAR?
+If not, we can require each cloud provider our own CANFAR defined "flavor matrix"

-2. What is the actual limit on number of flavors.
+2. What is the actual limit on number of flavors?
 Would we need to clean up old flavors that we're not using?
 Based on this bug report, it looks like we can have *at least* 1000: https://bugs.launchpad.net/nova/+bug/1166455

 ### Mounting the /staging partition

 CANFAR VM instances have temporary storage mounted at /staging.
 Presently the device used for this space is hard-wired in ```/etc/fstab``` as ```/dev/sdb```.
 With OpenStack, **ephemeral** storage may be defined as part of the flavor.
-When an instance is executing under **KVM**, the local device will probably be something like ```/dev/vdb```.
+When an instance is executing under **KVM**, the local device will be set as ```/dev/vdb```.

 One possible solution is to use filesystem labels to identify ```/staging```, so that the ```/etc/fstab``` entry can be changed to something generic:
 ```